The Story of Dr. C. H. Bird and Dr. H. G. Bird and their family practice

 Today, the Bird practice is commemorated at the Museum in our “Electricity and the Invisible Ray” exhibit, which is modelled after the Birds’ office!
 Learn more here: http://www.museumofhealthcare.ca/explore/exhibitions/electricity.html.

-To see more of the extensive Bird collection, visit our online collections catalogue by clicking the button below.
+To see more of the extensive Bird collection, visit our online collections catalogue by clicking the link below.

 See more of the Bird collection